 3.Visit monuments and other places of cultural interest, taking the necessary precautions

 Archaeological sites, architectural complexes, temples, historical buildings, etc. You can continue to visit monuments as long as you respect the social distancing rules as indicated, remembering to keep your distance if you stop to listen to an explanation from your guide as well.
 When taking photos, use your own camera or phone, don’t share with others.

 Many towns and cities have new open-air alternatives to their museums and cultural centres.
 Now is a good time to rediscover botanical gardens, urban art and themed cultural routes both in the city and outside it.
 Check out any new activities available in your local museums and everyday spaces.

 You can still enjoy small concerts and theatre performances.
 Capacity is generally limited, so it’s best to book your tickets well in advance.
 A paper programme probably won’t be available, there will be a code, or you’ll be able to view it on the web page.
 Remember to use your mobile for your ticket, to avoid unnecessary physical contact.
 Departure times for the audience are very likely to be staggered.

-And remember: Don’t forget to wear your face mask and to use hand sanitiser.
+And remember: Don’t forget to use hand sanitiser.
 Furthermore, if you’re visiting Spain, you can check on measures applicable to tourist visits by clicking on this link.